Skip to main content

 Introduction

-To show statistics of signal streams you can use the twinagg() function with a predicate parameter.
+To show statistics of signal streams you can use two predicate window function variants of twinagg() where the parameter pred specifies the predicate.

 create function twinagg(Stream of Timeval s, Number size, Function pred)